 In addition, I also added these soft close mechanisms to prevent any smashed fingers.
 These are a little tricky to install–the included instructions aren’t super helpful and I always end up installing and adjusting a little bit until it works right.
 I’m sorry, I don’t have super helpful advice here…I’ve installed several of these and they are still frustrating to install.
 But, they work really well once you get them set.

 One note about the soft close mechanisms …they don’t allow the lid to open up all the way back.
 So if you are planning to use this as a storage chest AND for a tree stand, you have be able to open it all the way when you put the tree inside.
 No worries.
 These soft close mechanisms install with two “knobby” looking parts for each end into the chest and the soft close cylinder simply snaps onto them.

 If I want to open it all the way, I take a screwdriver and simply pop one end off the knob and when I’m ready to put it back on, I simply pop it back in place.

-As far as the other hardware on the chest, here are links to the latch, handles, and hinges I used.
-Also, I used Minwax Early American stain on this with a couple coats of Helmsman Poly…just in case you were curious 🙂
+As far as the other hardware on the chest, I added a latch, and handles to give it a little more visual interest.
+Also, I finished this with a couple coats of Helmsman Poly after the stain…just in case you were curious 🙂

 Until next time, friends, happy building 🙂